LSeu-Open/Enhanced-BioResearch/README.md

 ## Neurosciences

 - [Awesome Computational Neuroscience](https://github.com/eselkin/awesome-computational-neuroscience) - A list of schools and researchers in computational neuroscience.
-- [Awesome DeepNeuroImage](https://github.com/alxndrkalinin/awesome-deepneuroimage) -  A curated list of awesome deep learning applications in the field of neurological image analysis
+- [Awesome DeepNeuroImage](https://github.com/alxndrkalinin/awesome-deepneuroimage) -  A curated list of awesome deep learning applications in the field of neurological image analysis.
+- [Awesome Neural Geometry](https://github.com/neurreps/awesome-neural-geometry) - A curated collection of resources and research related to the geometry of representations in the brain, deep networks, and beyond.
 - [Awesome Neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - Curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [Awesome Neuron Segmentation in EM Images](https://github.com/subeeshvasu/Awesome-Neuron-Segmentation-in-EM-Images) - A curated list of resources for 3D segmentation of neurites in EM images.
 - [Neurodata Without Borders](https://github.com/NeurodataWithoutBorders) - Neurodata Without Borders (NWB) provides a common self-describing format ideal for archiving neurophysiology data and sharing it with colleagues.